tomekr/listentothis-spotify-app/README.md

 - Allow ability to queue list
 - Allow ability to view results for hot, new, controversial, top, saved
 - Allow ability to select number of songs to view
+- Allow ability to send /r/listentothis tracks to a playlist
 - Make the app look good with some nice CSS